occiware/MartServer/doc/server.md

 The martserver config file is only useable with org.occiware.mart.jetty package submodule.

 The server port is by default on 8080.
+Https server port is by default on 8181.

 By default the server accept configuration file with name martserver.config located in home directory (so you don't have to add a parameter in comand line when launching the server).

 /user_home_directory/martserver.config

-For now there is 3 parameters :
+For now there is 4 parameters :

  - server.port=8080
  Where the port is between 1 and 9999 a good pratice to set the port is to assume that all port before 1000 are not ok.
 So you can choose a port like 1001.